James Price Point

-WA’s annual greenhouse gas emissions are around 80mtpa now; if James Price Point goes ahead it would increase emissions by 50%.
+WA’s annual greenhouse gas emissions are around 80mtpa now; if James Price Point had gone ahead it would increase emissions by 50%.
 This would be an extraordinary 39 million tonnes a year of greenhouse gases – equivalent to five per cent of Australia’s total greenhouse gas emissions now, or more than all of New Zealand’s total annual greenhouse gas emissions

-WHAT IT WOULD MEAN FOR THE KIMBERLEY
+WHAT IT WOULD HAVE MEANT FOR THE KIMBERLEY

 “Just as the Pilbara was critically important to the development of WA from the ’60s, over the next 50 years the Kimberley will play a similar role…